4slimbu/limbook-api/README.md

 It has basic features like user, role and permission management plus support for posts, comments, react and friends.

+**Motivation**

+I had met quite a few people who have wanted to have their own private social network for their office or fun project.
+So, to help them, I had create this minimal version of the social API which they can integrate easily into their design and have the app up and running in no time.

 **Technology Used**
 - Python
 - Flask